 Princeton University Ballet welcomes new dancers to the Princeton dance community!
 As a student dance company, we look forward to the addition of new dancers every year to contribute their talents to PUB.
 PUB is a family and we are always thrilled to welcome a new crop of beautiful dancers.
 Below, we have included some information about dance at Princeton.
 If you have any questions, please feel free to contact us.

-Every Friday evening, PUB holds Company Class.
+Every Saturday afternoon, PUB holds Company Class.
 This class is mandatory for members, however its so much fun that it hardly needs to be.
 Dancers are given the opportunity to sign up to teach a class at the beginning of the semester.
 This allows us to share our knowledge with each other and gives us all a chance to dance together as a group in between rehearsals.
-The teacher for the night gets to choose the music and the combinations, which more often than not leads to a fun combination of classical dance and contemporary music.
+The teacher gets to choose the music and the combinations, which more often than not leads to a fun combination of classical dance and contemporary music.
 Following Company Class, we rehearse pieces for our upcoming shows, so everyone has the opportunity to see how the show is progressing, as well as allowing us to run the pieces for a fun and supportive audience of our peers.

 Co-Curricular Ballet Classes